How Do I Set up Cleats?

 The first time I bought a pair of clip in shoes, I didn’t even think about how they were set up.
 I was in Bleach Sports in Bourg d’Oisans, the beautiful town at the bottom of Alpe d’Huez that I used to call home.
 I was more concerned about how the heck I was going to clip in and out of these without falling sideways off my bike than learning about the small differences in position available.
 Fast forward a year and I was still riding with the cleats in the same position that Will had put them in when I bought the shoes.

 To set up your cleats correctly, the first thing to do is check that your shoes fit.
 If you are wearing shoes that are too big, your cleats will be further forward towards the toe and you may not be able to get them into the correct range.
-Shoes too small and not only will you be liable to toe numbness, but the cleats will be pushed back.
+A mistake people with wide feet make is to go for longer shoes to increase the overall volume.
+Lake and Fizik both have a range of shoes offered in a wide fitting.
+In the other direction, shoes which are too small will be liable to toe numbness, but the cleats could be pushed back too far.
 I bought shoes that fit me, but I didn’t know I’d have to replace them after having two children.
 One of the pregnancy hormones that enables childbirth makes your ligaments relax, including the ones between all the small bones in your feet.
 My feet returned to their normal size after my first pregnancy but not after my second one and my feet have ended up at least half a size bigger.
 Cue new cycling shoes.
+A simple way to check if your shoes fit is to stand on your insoles.
+Your toes shouldn’t be touching the end but they shouldn’t be too far off either.

-Remember that if you move the position of your cleats, you will also have changed your effective leg length, so your saddle height may need adjusting, assuming it was in the correct position to begin with.
-Adjusting the forward and back position of the cleats is the first thing I adjust in my full bike fit.
+Remember that if you move the position of your cleats, you will also have changed your effective leg length, so your saddle height will need adjusting.
+If you’ve moved your cleats back 10mm, you’ve moved your foot forward and away from your saddle by 10mm.
+You’ll need to lower your saddle around the same amount, assuming you had it in the correct position in the first place.

 Why do we do this?

 All leg muscles, upper and lower, attach at or around the knee.
-If your foot and knee don’t align, the forces going through your knee won’t be even, your patella can be pulled to the side and this can all contribute to knee pain.
+If your foot and knee don’t align, if you’re overusing the wrong muscles, the forces going through your knee won’t be even, your patella can be pulled to the side and this can all contribute to knee pain.

 Kate Corden